Fusion colleagues from its Aylesbury office have been applauded for running engineering focused activities at a local school recently.

-Becky Tranter (Skills and Employment Manager), Kevin Kane-Brooks (Community Liaison Assistant), Charlotte Hewes (Community Liaison Officer), with Morgan Sindall’s Lauren Sheridan and Forker’s Simon Wells and Martin Sharp oversaw the pupils’ building of a self-supporting bridge and a marble run, to give them insight into the work of an engineer.
+Becky Tranter (Skills, Employment and Education Manager), Kevin Kane-Brooks (Community Liaison Assistant), Charlotte Hewes (Community Liaison Officer), with Morgan Sindall’s Lauren Sheridan and Forker’s Simon Wells and Martin Sharp oversaw the pupils’ building of a self-supporting bridge and a marble run, to give them insight into the work of an engineer.

 The activity is part of Fusion’s Skills, Employment and Education strategy which incorporates school engagement, recruiting apprentices, supporting the National Colleges, creating work experience placements and tackling joblessness.

 Fusion is a joint venture between three leading businesses, BAM Nuttall, Ferrovial Agroman and Morgan Sindall, that are conducting preparatory ground works to over 100km of the HS2 (High Speed 2) line between London and Birmingham, in readiness for major civil engineering activities.